finbourne/lusid-sdk-python/sdk/docs/OrderManagementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_orders**
-> ResourceListOfBlockAndOrder create_orders(block_and_order_create_request)
+> ResourceListOfBlockAndOrders create_orders(block_and_orders_create_request)

-[EARLY ACCESS] CreateOrders: Create Block and Order pairs
+[EARLY ACCESS] CreateOrders: Upsert a Block and associated orders

-Create new block and order pairs.
+Upsert a Block and create associated orders.
+This will fail if the block exists and already references orders with differing fields to the upsert request.

 ### Example